Maui Invasive Species Committee (MISC)

 • Training, facilitation, and neighborhood connections

-To find out more about these opportunities to help out with coqui frog control activities please contact the MISC Community Coqui Control Coordinator, Susan Frett, at (808) 633-6646 or skfrett@hawaii.edu.
+To find out more about these opportunities to help out with coqui frog control activities, please contact the acting Coqui Coordinator, Rebecca Creighton, at (808) 633-6646 or rmcreigh@hawaii.edu.

 Community Coqui Control Code of Conduct